scipr-lab/libsnark/README.md

   which may be an issue in some applications.

-* Randomness is retrieved from /dev/urandom, but this should be changed to /dev/random (or an external randomness source) when creating long-term proving/verification keys.
+* Randomness is retrieved from /dev/urandom, but this should be changed to an external, high-quality randomness source when creating long-term proving/verification keys.